-Please also note that since the initial publication of the history specimen examination papers at the end of 2015, there have been some refinements to the layout of paper 1.
+Finally, since the initial publication of the history specimen examination papers at the end of 2015, there have been some refinements to the layout of paper 1.
 The paper has been redesigned to make it easier for candidates to use in the examination; however, neither the content nor the expectations of the examination have changed, only the way in which it is presented to candidates.
 As such, it is very important that candidates have the opportunity to familiarize themselves with the layout prior to the examination.
-This new version of paper 1 can be found on the OCC.
+A new specimen version of paper 1 with its markscheme and source booklet can be found on the OCC.